-The readout-meter circuit uses the output of the summing amplifier (the real power signal) to produce a drive signal for an external meter.
+The readout meter circuit uses the output of the summing amplifier (the real power signal) to produce a drive signal for an external meter.
 This meter will indicate the real power of the circuit being monitored, and has an adjustment to zero the meter and an adjustment for output range.
 The Real Power Sensor may be ordered with a readout-meter output of either 1 to 5 Vdc or 4 to 20 mAdc.

-This output also may be used as input to the Woodward 511 control.
+This output also may be used as input to other Woodward controls such as the 505, 501, etc.